lirancr/prisma-rays/README.md

 As such, using Prisma Lens for generating migrations against cloud hosted shadow databases is not supported.

-It is entirely supported to perform migrations (i.e `plens migrate`) on cloud hosted databases.
+It is entirely supported to perform migrations (i.e `npx plens migrate`) on cloud hosted databases.
 Just not using `makemigrations` command with them.

 #### So many logs